RamyasHub/Call-Centre-Data-Analysis-Dashboard/README.md

 ###  The analysis is summarized as follows

 1. KPI's for the month of October 2020 is calculated.
-2. More number of calls received are on Thursday's and Friday'd of the week.
+2. More number of calls received are on Thursday's and Friday's of the week.
 3. California and Texas are the cities from where more calls are recived.
 4. In the sentiment analysis, more negative responses from the customers are recorded for this month.
 5. Billing Questions are found to be the reason for more number of calls.